 If the adviser you selected cannot take any more advisees, then you will decide on a second choice with the chair.
 Your choice of adviser is extremely important as he/she will help you design a major program and provide advice, and/or recommendations for jobs and graduate school.
-Use our major advising form (DOC) as a guide to your coursework.

 The English major consists of ten courses, as follows:

 Categories 2 and 3 will include two courses at the 200 level and two courses at the 300 level.
 Students must also have two courses at the 400 level, one of which fulfills category 4.
 No more than one English course at the 100-level will count for credit toward the major.

 All English majors will maintain a Davidson Domains site to which they will upload one (or more) of their essays from the gateway course (ENG 220), along with other writing samples from 200- and 300-level courses.

 Progression and Sequencing: The successful English major follows an effective sequencing of courses.
 To that end, all majors will take: